wtagr/mengstats/content/authors/admin/_index.md

 - Visitors
 ---

 Welcome to my website.
-I am a postdoc fellow in the Department of Statistics at the University of Haifa in Israel.
+I am a postdoc fellow in the Department of Statistics at the University of Haifa (UH) in Israel.

 Currently I am working on the projects including evaluation and measures on data reliability, hypothesis test of difference on distributions and analysis and modeling on fMRI, fNIRs and behavioral data.